mesiahuey/mesiahuey-hugo/README.md

 - `cover`: The cover image for the portfolio.
 This is the image that is used on the main portfolio page.
 - `images`: The list of images in the portfolio.
 This list is used to create the scrollable list of images a user can cycle through.
-(See /layouts/portfolio/single.html)
+(See /layouts/portfolio/single.html).
+	The order these are in determines the order they appear in the scroll.
+The second one will start out as the large image.

 ## Testing Changes
 After making changes, do the following to check them out: